 See full labeling.
-Consider discontinuing if excessive daytime sleepiness or if sudden onset of sleep during daily activities occurs.
+Consider discontinuing if excessive daytime sleepiness or falling asleep during activities occurs.
+Sleep disorder.
+Psychotic disorder.
 Monitor for drowsiness or sleepiness, and for orthostatic hypotension.
 Dyskinesia.
-Sleep disorders.
 Severe renal or hepatic impairment.
 Significant cardiovascular disease; monitor for hypertension and changes in heart rate.
-Psychotic disorders.
-Urges/compulsive behaviors.
+Consider dose reduction or discontinuation if urges/compulsive behaviors develop.
 Monitor for melanoma; perform periodic skin exams.
 Fibrotic complications.
 Avoid abrupt cessation.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Dopamine agonist (non-ergot).